SciML/ReservoirComputing.jl/docs/src/esn_tutorials/lorenz_basic.md

 test_data = data[:,shift+train_len+1:shift+train_len+predict_len]
 ```

-It is *important* to notice that the data needs to be formatted in a matrix with the features as rows and timesteps as columns like it is done in this example.
-This is needed even if the timeserie consists of single values.
+It is *important* to notice that the data needs to be formatted in a matrix with the features as rows and time steps as columns like it is done in this example.
+This is needed even if the time series consists of single values.

 ## Building the Echo State Network
 Once the data is ready it is possible to define the parameters for the ESN and the ```ESN``` struct itself.
 In this example the values from [^1] are loosely followed as general guidelines.